orionrobots/orionrobots.github.io/wiki/and.md

 ---
 layout: page
-title: AND
+title: AND Gate
+tags: [electronics, computing, programming]
 date: 2005-09-09 14:28:43
 ---
 This is a [Boolean](/wiki/boolean.html "Boolean") operation, which gives a result of true only when its first input "AND" second input are true (in the case of a two input AND).
+It is used both as an electronic element and in programming.

 ![](/galleries/gallery-1-common-images/120-and.jpg)